The most common question we’re asked at Ten. And the answer is usually the same: “It depends on what you’re trying to achieve”.

 The fitness industry focuses too much on intensity of effort, and not enough on quality of movement.
 So if you really want results, it’s not how often you work out, but how.

-Throwing in an exercise-specific workshop or a PT session or two to focus on technique will enhance the quality of your sessions and you’ll see a corresponding improvement in your body’s response.
+Throwing in a PT session or two to focus on technique will enhance the quality of your sessions and you’ll see a corresponding improvement in your body’s response.
 More importantly improving your form will not only improve performance; it’ll also reduce the risk of injury.

 Injury-proof your workout